 Discover It: This is my other credit card.
-I like getting the 5% cash back in rotating categories (and use this card for gas when it comes up).
+I like getting the 5% cash back in rotating categories (and use this card for gas when it comes up) they have recently offered Amazon purchased during the 4th quarter for 5% cash back, so I do most of my Christmas shopping with it on Amazon.
 I also do a lot of online shopping with this card because I shop through the Discover website and earn 5% or more for doing so.
 I wrote a detailed review about this card found here.
 For new card members, Discover will double your cash back for the first year.
 Talk about a bonus!

 Credit Sesame: Knowing your credit score it critical when taking out loans.
 The higher your score, the lower the interest rate and the more money you save.
 Until recently, you had to pay for your credit score.
 Not any longer.
 You can sign up for a free account with Credit Sesame and get your credit score for free!
 Knowing your credit score and building it over time is one of the keys to personal finance and Credit Sesame helps you do just this.

 We all want more money right?
 Here are some relatively easy ways for you to earn a few extra dollars while doing the things you normally do.
 While you won’t get rich overnight using these resources, you will earn some extra cash.
 By using these sites, I’ve made close to $3,000.
 (I also have more money making ideas if you are interested.)